PossibleLlama/commit-check/docs/README.md

 although you will get more out of other tooling in the space if everyone does use the same commit structure.

+This requires `git` to be installed on the machine.

 ## Usage

 The application will prompt you for inputs at each point.